barbarojs/barbaro.js/README.md

 ## Handling URLS

-:information_desk_person: This project contains a basic two-page app with [URL routing](http://git.io/preact-router).
+This project contains a basic two-page app with [URL routing](http://git.io/preact-router).

 Pages are just regular components that get mounted when you navigate to a certain URL.
 Any URL parameters get passed to the component as `props`.